rstudio/shiny/README.md

 To learn more we highly recommend you check out the [Shiny Tutorial](http://rstudio.github.com/shiny/tutorial).
 The tutorial explains the framework in-depth, walks you through building a simple application, and includes extensive annotated examples.

 We hope you enjoy using Shiny.
-As you learn more and work with the package please [let us know](https://github.com/rstudio/shiny/issues) what problems you encounter and how you'd like to see Shiny evolve.
+If you have general questions about using Shiny, please use the Shiny [mailing list](https://groups.google.com/forum/#!forum/shiny-discuss).
+For bug reports, please use the [issue tracker](https://github.com/rstudio/shiny/issues).

 ## License